-You are given the option to buy shares in the company at a set future date at a set price (which cannot be less than the market value of the shares on the date the option is granted).
+You're given the option to buy shares in the company you work for at a set future date, at a set price - this can't be less than the market value of the shares on the date the option is granted.

-When you get employee shares from a SIP of SAYE plan, any increase in value is ignored if you transfer them within 90 days to an Isa or a personal pension.
+When you get employee shares from a SIP or SAYE plan, any increase in value is ignored if you transfer them within 90 days to an Isa or a personal pension.

-Because Isas and personal pensions are CGT-free, this means there is no capital gains tax when you eventually sell the shares (but no relief for losses either).
+Because Isas and personal pensions are CGT-free, this means there's no capital gains tax when you eventually sell the shares.
+Note that this also means you won't get any relief for losses, either.